Travelling with Infants in Flight

 How to Travel with an Infant on a Plane

-- Check Free Items: Most airlines allow free check-in for strollers, car seats, and diaper bags.
+5. Check Baggage Allowances: Most airlines allow free check-in of strollers, car seats, and diaper bags.

 How to Protect Your Baby’s Ears When Flying

-- Feed your baby (breastfeed, bottle-feed, or offer formula) during these times to encourage swallowing, which equalizes ear pressure.
+• Feed your baby (breastfeed, bottle-feed, or offer formula) during ascent and descent.
+Swallowing helps equalize ear pressure.

 What is the Minimum Age for Infants to Travel in Flight?